11 October 2025

 A: Christ, have mercy.

-L: Lord Jesus, you endured the cross:
+L: Lord Jesus, you fulfilled the will of your Father:

 Lord, have mercy.